 Dominican University's Priory Campus is located .8 miles east from the Main Campus and is considered a separate campus.
-It is used for housing, dining, parking, classrooms and campus events.
-This location has on-site security that patrols the campus and local police that assist with patrolling the surrounding vicinities.
+It is used primarily for parking, classrooms and campus events.
+This location has onsite security that patrols the campus and local police that assist with patrolling the surrounding vicinities.
 All Dominican University policies and procedures apply to both campuses.
 Statistics for this campus are reported, separately, below.
 Crimes on public property surrounding the Priory Campus are also reported, below, as the Priory Campus borders a public park.